They'll Need a Crane

-"They'll Need a Crane" is a song by American alternative rock band They Might Be Giants, released as a single on February 10, 1989.
+"They'll Need a Crane" is a song by American alternative rock duo They Might Be Giants, released as a single on February 10, 1989.
 In addition to vinyl and cassette releases, the single was released as a 3-inch CD.
 "They'll Need a Crane" was the first song the band performed on network television, in 1989 on Late Night with David Letterman.

 Background

-The song's lyrics focus on the breakup of a dysfunctional heterosexual relationship between a male "lad" and a female "gal".
-The band makes reference to the couple's respective flaws and make use of construction imagery to describe the relationship's degradation.
+The song's lyrics focus on the breakup of a dysfunctional relationship.
+According to AllMusic critic Stewart Mason, the song contrasts a "jaunty, uptempo melody" with "one of the bluntest depictions of divorce in popular music" about a couple (described as "Gal" and "Lad") whose relationship is crumbling.
+Mason notes that the song uses construction imagery to describe the relationship's degradation.

 Music video

 A music video for the single was directed by Adam Bernstein, a frequent collaborator of the band during their earlier years.
 It was filmed at the Bethesda Terrace in Central Park, New York City.
 The video primarily features the band playing with a group of elderly musicians, most notably jazz drummer Johnny Blowers who worked with Frank Sinatra during the 1940s.